foxtailer/scraper-trendshift/README.md

 ### `repository` Table
 | id | name | github | website | description | trendshift_id | lang_id | stats | forks | created_at | updated_at |

+# Run

+1. Navigate to the `scraper` folder.
+2. Create a Docker image using the command: `docker build -t scraper:01 .`
+3. Run the container with the following command: `docker run --rm -v /host/folder:/app scraper:01`

+The log and database files will be saved in `/host/folder`.